The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 • Prioritize washability (parents will thank you).

-• Use smooth finishes and secure ends well (especially for crochet).
+• Secure ends well (especially for crochet).

 Want the fastest path to “right yarn, right size”?